Y8Games/y8-construct3-sdk/README.md

 **Getting Started**

 - open your game/new construct3
-- Right click in a Script folder and click add script
+- Right click in a Scripts folder and click Add Script
-- Copy the c3Example_y8 main.js and paste into your main.js of the game.
+- Copy the contents of c3Example_y8/main.js and paste them into your project's main.js file.
-  - Note: in main.js line number 33 please replace your app Id,
+  - Note: Update your App ID in the line let _appId = 'YOUR_APP_ID';
-  - You can create and find your App ID by registering a new application here: https://account.y8.com/applications/
+  - You can create or find your App ID by registering a new application here: https://account.y8.com/applications/
-- Then copy the y8API sheet from c3Example_y8 and paste into your game.
+- Copy the y8API event sheet from c3Example_y8 and paste it into your project.
-- Now Y8 functions should be available in the event tabs
+- The Y8 SDK functions should now be available from your event sheets.

 **Example**